English | Deutsch

 - The coalition agreement includes information on a public financing requirement of EUR 10 to 12 billion in this legislative period, which is provided in a gigabit investment fund.
 For this purpose, the proceeds from the award of the UMTS and 5G licenses are earmarked.
 These public funds will be used for upgrades using fibre optic technology.
 The funding schemes are designed to systematically upgrade underserved rural areas.

-With the amendment of funding programme on 03.07.2018, the maximum amount of subsidy was increased to EUR 30 million and the focus of funding was placed on the expansion of gigabit networks.
+- With the amendment of funding programme on 03.07.2018, the maximum amount of subsidy was increased to EUR 30 million and the focus of funding was placed on the expansion of gigabit networks for the purpose of closing remaining blind spots with priority on service for socio-economic drivers (schools, hospitals, and industrial zones).

 - Combination with other funding programmes, e.g. from the federal states, is possible and can be added to cover the remaining co-financing.
 An overview of ongoing and completed funding processes in different federal states (Bundesländer) can be found at Breitband-Ausschreibungen.